noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

 [SetItemUri](../examples/SetItemUri.gql)

 **Advanced Users:**
 The URI value allows for ID substitution by clients.
-If the string `{id}` exists in any URI, clients MUST replace this with the actual token ID in hexadecimal form.
-This allows for a large number of tokens to use the same on-chain string by defining a URI once, for a large collection of tokens.
-Example of such a URI: `https://token-cdn-domain/{id}.json` would be replaced with `https://token-cdn-domain/780000000000001e000000000000000000000000000000000000000000000000.json` if the client is referring to token ID `780000000000001e000000000000000000000000000000000000000000000000`.
+If the string `{id}` exists in any URI, clients must replace this with the actual token ID in hexadecimal form.
+This allows for large number of tokens to use the same on-chain string by defining a URI once, for a large collection of tokens.

+Example of such a URI: `https://token-cdn-domain/{id}.json` would be replaced with `https://token-cdn-domain/780000000000001e000000000000000000000000000000000000000000000000.json`, if the client is referring to token ID `780000000000001e000000000000000000000000000000000000000000000000`.

-See [Metadata](/docs/metadata) section in the ERC-1155 standards documentation for full details.
+See [Metadata](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1155.md#metadata) section in the ERC-1155 standards documentation for full details.

 Once a successful request has been made, you will need to accept and sign the transaction in the **REQUESTS** section of your wallet.